 How Do You Apply for an Exemption?

 To apply for, or renew an exemption from workers’ compensation law, the applicant needs to complete and submit a Notice of Election to be Exempt application.
 If the applicant is eligible, this can be done online.
 It is important to note that the application needs to be personally signed by the applicant attesting that they have reviewed, understood, and acknowledged the information included on the application.
 It may be considered a felony of the third degree if anyone other than the applicant signs the application.

-If you need help with applying for a workers’ compensation exemption or need some assistance with additional general contracting questions, please get in touch with us. in Tampa, Florida offers reliable results building on reputation and experience of over 50 years in business.
+If you need help with applying for a workers’ compensation exemption or need some assistance with additional general contracting questions, please get in touch with us.
+Contractors Reporting Services in Tampa, Florida offers reliable results building on reputation and experience of over 50 years in business.
 We understand that general contractors have a vast range of paperwork that needs to be done from financial reports, licensing or business services, and we’re confident that we can help you tackle them.